thomas0829/Seattle-Source-Ranker/README.md

 ## 🧮 Enhanced SSR Scoring Algorithm

-Projects are ranked using a comprehensive multi-factor scoring system:
+Projects are ranked using a comprehensive multi-factor scoring system that balances popularity with quality and maintenance signals.

 ### Base Popularity Metrics (70%)
 ```